 I believe that there are legitimate points to those stories.
 God expects obedience.
 But I think that we were so Uzzah’d to death that we came out with a view that God was is nitpicker waiting for you to blow something so that He could zap us.
-We have used that mentality to teach that if we don’t get the outside right we were going to get zapped and we forgot all about 1 Samuel 16:7 People judge others by what they look like, but I (God) judge people by what is in their hearts.
+We have used that mentality to teach that if we don’t get the outside right we were going to get zapped and we forgot all about what God reveals about Himself in 1 Samuel 16:7 People judge others by what they look like, but I (God) judge people by what is in their hearts.

 Entrance into the Kingdom of God – John 3:5

 Salvation – 1 Peter 3:21

 Receive the Holy Spirit – Acts 19:2-7